XezaYT/profile/README.md

 ---

-Characteristics​If you look at True Entity it has a human body.
+**Characteristics** ​If you look at True Entity it has a human body.
 ​It is height
 ​It has a build
 ​It does not have any features